Signed in as:

 In this program I offer personalized help throughout the entire process of affording college from when you first start applying until you send in the deposit next May.
 I do this through the following steps:

-2) Real time insight into the financial aid profile of the schools you are looking at and where
+2) Real time insight into the financial aid profile of the schools you are looking at and how

 they may fit in terms of affording college.